maxharrisnet/aera-wp-theme/_SKILLS_PAGES/README.md

 ## ✨ Recent Updates

+### Function-Based Home Page
+**Major change:** The Skills Home page now displays **Functions** (taxonomy terms) instead of individual skill posts.

+**What Changed:**
+- Home page grid shows all "skill-category" taxonomy terms as cards
+- Each function has its own image (managed via ACF taxonomy fields)
+- Clicking a function card filters the archive to show only skills in that function
+- Removed: `skill_card_image` and `featured_skill` fields from individual skills
+- Added: `function_image` field to the skill-category taxonomy

+**Benefits:**
+- Simpler content management (one image per function, not per skill)
+- Better information architecture (users browse by function, then drill down to specific skills)
+- Archive automatically filters by function when clicking from home page
+- Native WordPress taxonomy functionality (no custom code needed)

 ### Dynamic Navigation System
 The skill detail page now features a flexible, dynamic navigation system similar to the Decision Intelligence page: